LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 LinkedIn Lead Gen Forms are designed to keep users on the platform.
 However, they also offer an opportunity for double conversions.
 Once users submit their email in the sign-up form, they will see your thank you message and a link to your website.

-Through this, you can lead them to a web page where they can sign up for a webinar, register for an event, download an ebook, etc., and convert them one more time.
+Through this, you can lead them to a web page where they can sign up for a webinar, register for an event, download an ebook, etc., and convert them again.

 5. Build the Lead Gen Ad on LinkedIn like a landing page